Demonstration of the trapped-ion quantum-CCD computer architecture

-The QCCD architecture aims to create a fully connected, high fidelity, and scalable quantum computer, but it does so at the cost of some challenging requirements: \textbf{1} -- a device capable of trapping a large number of small ion crystals, \textbf{2} -- fast transport operations for reordering and precise positioning of ions, \textbf{3} -- clock synchronization across different trapping regions, \textbf{4} -- the likely need for trapping two different ion species, one used as a qubit and another for sympathetic cooling, and \textbf{5} -- parallelization of transport and quantum operations across the device.
-Many of the difficulties have been addressed individually \cite{LabaziewiczThesis08,Maunz16,Bowler12,Kaushal20,Barrett03}, but combining these features into a single machine creates performance requirements that are seemingly at odds and greatly increases the need for automation and robustness.
-In this article, we report on the integration of all these ingredients and demonstrate that all individual components operate with low error rates, cross-talk errors are small, the system is capable of mid-circuit measurements and conditioned feed-back, and that the system as a whole operates faithfully so as to maximize the quantum volume\cite{Cross19} of the device for up to six qubits.
+The QCCD architecture aims to create a high fidelity, scalable quantum computer, at the cost of some challenging requirements: \textbf{1} -- a device that can trap multiple small ion crystals capable of high fidelity operations, \textbf{2} -- fast transport operations for moving ions between crystals, \textbf{3} -- tracking of qubit phases and synchronization of the control signals across multiple regions, \textbf{4} -- the likely need for trapping two different ion species, one as a qubit and another to sympathetically cool the crystals back to near the motional ground state after transport, and \textbf{5} -- parallelization of transport and quantum operations across the device.
+Many of these difficulties have been addressed individually \cite{LabaziewiczThesis08,Maunz16,Bowler12,Kaushal20,Barrett03}, but combining these features into a single machine creates performance requirements that are difficult to reconcile: for example, high fidelity qubit operations require minimal motional excitation and thus low electrode-voltage noise, while fast transport requires high bandwidth voltage controls for those same electrodes.
+Previous efforts, e.g. refs. \cite{Home09,Kaufmann17,Wan19}, have demonstrated impressive progress towards a scalable QCCD based quantum computer but have lacked multiple parallel operation zones, sympathetic cooling, or were limited to a single qubit pair.

+In this article, we report on the most advanced realization of a QCCD based quantum computer to date encompassing all of the above capabilities.
+Using up to six qubits, the system operates with low error rates even for deep circuits comprising many transport and gating operations achieving the maximal quantum volume\cite{Cross19} allowed by six qubits without being limited by errors.
+In addition, we demonstrate small crosstalk errors and that the system is capable of mid-circuit measurements and conditioned feedback~\cite{Nielsen00}.
+With relatively straightforward upgrades to the optical delivery and ion transport sequences, our architecture will be able to accommodate more qubits.